Elements of a Luau – Taro in Hawaiian Culture

 The Legend of Haloanaka and Ohana

-Wakea and Ho’ohokukukalani’s second try at producing offspring resulted in the birth of a mortal human child named Haloa.
-Haloanaka, Haloa’s sibling in plant form, helped Haloa survive by providing him nourishment.
+Later, Wakea and Ho’ohokukukalani’s second try at producing offspring resulted in the birth of a mortal human child named Haloa.
+Haloanaka, Haloa’s sibling in plant form, helped Haloa survive by providing him with nourishment.
 Haloa grew up to become the first ancestor of the Hawaiian people, and Haloanaka became the Hawaiian people’s sustenance.
-All Hawaiians are descended from Haloa and they are all children of the skies—and siblings of Haloanaka, the taro plant.
-Whew.
-That’s a lot of history (and Hawaiian names), but knowing the legend provides a deeper understanding of why taro is such an important part of Hawaiian culture.

-The Role of Taro in Hawaiian Culture
+The Role of Taro in Early Hawaiian Culture

 Taro leaves